osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex3-stashcache-unique.md

 We have placed movie files in your Stash, so that they'll be available to our jobs when they run out on OSG.

 1. Log into `login04.osgconnect.net`
-1. Navigate to your local scratch directory:

-        :::console
-        user@login04 $ cd /local-scratch2/<USERNAME>

-    Replacing `<USERNAME>` with your username

 1. Create a directory for this exercise named `stash-unique` and change into it
 1. How big are the three video files?
 Which is the smallest?
 (Find out with `ls -lh /public/<USERNAME>/*.mov`.)
 1. We're going to need a list of these files later.
     For now, let's save that list to a file in this directory by running `ls` and redirecting the output to a file: